Publish your research

 The University of York provides guidance on authorship and other aspects of publication in Section 4 of the Code of Practice on Research Integrity.

-It is good practice that the institutional affiliation(s) of authors or other contributors are included in all research publications, and journals and publishers will usually encourage authors to include an affiliation.
+It is good practice to include the institutional affiliation(s) of authors or other contributors in all research publications, and journals and publishers will usually encourage authors to include an affiliation.
 However, which affiliation(s) to give is not always straight-forward, particularly if an author works for more than one institution, or if they move during the course of their research.

-Your journal or publisher may provide their own guidance on affiliation - which should be followed - but a general principle is that an author’s affiliation should represent the institution, or institution, at which the research was conducted.
+Your journal or publisher may provide their own guidance on affiliation - which should be followed - but a general principle is that an author’s affiliation should represent the institution, or institutions, at which the research was conducted.

 For publications in which a significant part of the research being presented was carried out at University of York, the University should always be acknowledged as an affiliation.